 Learn how to:

 - Automate repetitive arithmetic like factoring numbers and finding square roots

 - Create tools like graphers and solvers that will help you explore number patterns and learn about functions and equations

 - Create graphics like spirographs and harmonographs and explore matrices, vectors, and projectile motion

 - Draw geometric shapes like polygons, spirals, and fractals like the Koch snowflake, Sierpinski triangle and Julia and Mandelbrot Sets

 - Write fun, visual programs to find derivatives, approximate integrals and solve differential equations!

 Programming gives you the power to make math more creative, interactive, approachable, and visually engaging.
-Whether you're struggling to understanding math and want to know what it's really used for, a math lover curious about programming, or a teacher interested in integrating programming into the classroom, Hacking Math Class will show you how to transform math with code.
+Whether you're struggling to understanding math and want to know what it's really used for, a math lover curious about programming, or a teacher interested in integrating programming into the classroom, Hacking Math will show you how to transform math with code.